CaiLi16/SCB-for-mean-and-variance-function/README.md

-# SCB-for-mean-and-variance-function
+# SCBs-for-mean-and-variance-functions
-the code to construct simulataneous confidence band for mean and variance function, see the paper "simultaneous confidence bands for mean and variance functions based on deterministic design"
+the code to construct simulataneous confidence bands for mean and variance functions, see the paper "simultaneous confidence bands for mean and variance functions based on deterministic design"